the MAC:

 ACCREDITATION -

-We believe in "accreditation by validation".
+However, we believe in "accreditation by validation".

 We will have a litany of higher education professionals; presidents, professors, and other qualified peoples review, critique, and offer solutions that show what we are doing at the MAC is better than what is required.

-I will put our institution against any other without fear or hesitation.
+I will put our institution against any other, without fear or hesitation.

 ADVISING -